MiroHel96/Portfolio/creating-portfolio.md

 2. Hosting a server from Upcloud

+3. Securing Server and opening ports
+   - Install UFW
+   - Lock root

+4. Installing Apache2 to Linux

-3. DNS records and domain name which points to your server (Name Cheap)
+5. DNS records and domain name which points to your server (Name Cheap)

+6. Creating a virtual host to show my website.

 ## Virtual Machine